rsslc/mp_benti/docs/PRODUCTION.md

 ### Must Do Before Deployment:
 1. ❌ Fix SECRET_KEY to not have default fallback
 2. ⚠️  Fix ALLOWED_HOSTS to not default to wildcard
-3. ⚠️  Update CSRF/SESSION cookie settings for Railway
+3. ⚠️  Update CSRF/SESSION cookie settings for PythonAnywhere
 4. 🔑 Generate secure SECRET_KEY
 5. 🗑️  Remove or secure users in initial_data.json